google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 ## Deprecation of “other origins” listing in the Service Workers pane {: #deprecate-sw-other-origins }

-DevTools now provides a link to view the full list of service workers from other origins in a new browser tab - [chrome://serviceworker-internals/?devtools](chrome://serviceworker-internals/?devtools).
+DevTools now provides a link to view the full list of service workers from other origins in a new browser tab - `chrome://serviceworker-internals/?devtools`.

-Previously DevTools displayed a list nested under the Application panel > Service workers.
+Previously DevTools displayed a list nested under the **Application** panel > **Service workers** pane.

 ![Link to other origins](/web/updates/images/2020/08/sw-other-origins.png)